Pomona-ITS/HPC-Tech-Tutorials/discovery/computerscience/JoeOsborn.md

 - Add to the calendar invite for next Research Computing Office Hours; could be an invited speaker at the next one (DGX, AI, workflow)

+- Info on account management in a game (or a VR) lab

 Discussed:

 - Collaborators at UC Santa Cruz and Cal Poly